DEFRA/ivory-front-office/README.md

 ## Plugins

-hapi has a powerful plugin system and all server code should be loaded in a plugin.
+hapi has a powerful plugin system and as much server code as possible should be loaded in a plugin.

 Plugins live in the `server/plugins` directory.